-Ayala museum is the place to go if you want to learn about the rich history of the Philippines and the entire Southeast Asia region.
+Ayala Museum is the place to go if you want to learn about the Philippines’ rich history and the cultures of its Southeast Asian neighbours.

-Here you’ll find a huge collection of historic artifacts, including over a thousand gold sculptures that represent the country’s culturally-rich period before its colonisation in the 16th century.
-Another unique attraction in the museum is the Philippine Diorama experience - a series of 60 handcrafted dioramas that showcase some of the most important moments in the Filipino history.
+Here you will find a huge collection of historic artefacts, including over a thousand gold objects that represent the country’s culturally-rich period before its colonisation in the 16th century.
+Another unique attraction in the museum is the Philippine Diorama experience - a series of 60 handcrafted dioramas that showcase important moments in the country’s history.

-The Ayala Museum also host a great range of art, history and music programs, as well as lectures and temporary exhibitions sourced from all over the world.
-A true reflection of Manila’s storied history and modern influences!
+The Ayala Museum also hosts a range of art, history and music programmes, as well as lectures and temporary exhibitions sourced from all over the world.

-No museum tour in Manila would be complete without a visit to the National Museum of the Filipino people – here you’ll will find paintings, sculptures and religious artifacts dating back to the 17th century.
+No museum tour in Manila would be complete without a visit to the National Museum of the Filipino People, an impressive neoclassical edifice housing a vast collection of artefacts.

-If you’re looking for an active day out that incorporates a unique look at the rich tapestry of Filipino history, then look no further than the Intramuros.
+If you’re looking for a day out that incorporates a glimpse into the Philippines’ rich history, then wander around the historic walled city of Intramuros.

 Want to know more?